authelia/authelia/docs/configuration/authentication/ldap.md

     # https://www.ietf.org/rfc/rfc2307.txt.
     # username_attribute: uid

-    # An additional dn to define the scope to all users
+    # An additional dn to define the scope to all users.
     additional_users_dn: ou=users

     # The users filter used in search queries to find the user profile based on input filled in login form.